James Bond Check-In Trolley Case - No Time To Die Edition - By Globe-Trotter

-This piece is made to order, so please allow 6-8 weeks for delivery.
+This is made to order, please allow 3 months for delivery.

 Discover the James Bond Check-In Trolley Case - No Time To Die Edition - By Globe-Trotter.
 Designed to celebrate the 25th Bond film, the luggage collection is inspired by pieces featured in the movie.
 Synonymous with great British design, Globe-Trotter is a luxury travel lifestyle brand producing handcrafted luggage and leather collections.
 Whether you are travelling to Italy, Norway, Jamaica or any other far-flung destinations around the world, make sure you have your Globe-Trotter by your side.

 Details.
 This is a four-wheel case in a classic Ocean Green colour.
 The design is made from a vulcanised fibreboard, with black leather corners, straps and handles, and comes complete with a black luggage tag embossed with the No Time To Die logo.
 This is the best size for travellers wishing to go away for a week or more.
 The case will need to be placed in the hold, but is lockable to keep your valuables safe.